LDprg/MaterializeUIpres/README.md

 # MaterializeUIpres
-A Presentation with Materialise UI for Materialise UI
+A Presentation with Materialize UI for Materialize UI